-- A member may bring forward any business in the form of a written notice of motion.
-(1) - The notice of motion must be given to the chief executive officer at least 7 clear days (2) before the date of the meeting at which the motion is to be moved. - A motion the effect of which, if carried, would be to revoke or amend a resolution (3) passed since the last general election of the council must be brought by written notice of motion. - If a motion under subregulation (3) is lost, a motion to the same effect cannot be (4) brought - until after the expiration of 12 months; or (a) - until after the next general election, whichever is the sooner.
+- (1) A member may bring forward any business in the form of a written notice of motion. - (2) The notice of motion must be given to the chief executive officer at least 7 clear days before the date of the meeting at which the motion is to be moved. - (3) A motion the effect of which, if carried, would be to revoke or amend a resolution passed since the last general election of the council must be brought by written notice of motion. - (4) If a motion under subregulation (3) is lost, a motion to the same effect cannot be brought- - (a) until after the expiration of 12 months; or - (b) until after the next general election, whichever is the sooner.